 No grading or seeding shall be allowed other than by authorized maintenance personnel.
 No sod or ground shall be broken without specific authorization.

 No in-ground planting of any kind shall be permitted.
 No urns, flower boxes or fences, curbing, hedges, trees, shrubs or any other similar type of planting shall be placed around or planted upon any grave or lot in a parish cemetery.
+We reserve the right to remove any plantings that were placed in years gone by and have become overgrown.

 The Cemeteries’ staff may remove from cemetery lots anything it considers objectionable or injurious to the uses, purposes and uniform aesthetics of either cemetery, or in violation of any of the rules and regulations governing their operation.

-Ground level cemetery flower containers shall be permitted.
+Ground-level cemetery flower containers shall be permitted.
 Flowers in movable lined clay pots with a maximum of 12 inches in diameter shall be permitted.

 Veterans’ flags and holders shall be allowed from May 23 to July 15 and are to be flush with the marker the front base of the grave monument and maintained in proper, presentable condition by the installer.